trufflesuite/trufflesuite.com/public/tutorials/debugger-variable-level-inspection.md

      fibseries: []
    ```

-   Here we see that `n` and `i` have been defined, with `n` being passed the value from the contract, while `i` hasn't received its value from the for loop yet, since we haven't gotten to that part of the function yet.
+   Here we see that `n` and `i` have now been defined, with `n` being passed the value from the contract, while `i` hasn't received its value from the for loop yet, since we haven't gotten to that part of the function yet.

 1. Press `Enter` to move to the next instruction: